lydavid/til/git/git-submodules-with-different-remote-hosts.md

 ```

 Then I set it up locally for the root git repository.
 I did not set it up for this repository yet because it uses a different email.
+After [speeding up git in WSL](../wsl/speed-up-git-in-wsl.md), I've begun trying to use git in WSL exclusively.
+Now that there's less keys to manage, I'm comfortable with default commit signing.

 ## Pulling changes after creating a submodule